saidkayed/Virtual-white-board-IBM-CIC/README.md

 # Setup Guide (tomorrow sunday i will see i can make it easyer for u guys by having it in a container on docker instead)
 * make sure microsoft sql server is installed i got: Microsoft SQL Server Management Studio 18
 * Connection string matching your server name in appsetting.json. example: (localdb)\MSSQLLocalDB
-* before running the project, run "update-databse" in Package Manager Console